 Now, in the video, she implies that there are only two genders but she has since asserted that if she redid the video she would rephrase it to say that there are more than two genders but that she is attracted to men and women.

-So what did you think of these LGBT vloggers?
-Are you about to hit subscribe on ten new YouTube channels?
+So what did you think of these vloggers?
+Are you about to hit subscribe on sixteen new YouTube channels?
 Are there any that we missed?
 Are you, in fact, one of these ladies?
 In which case, can we be friends?